|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 If a poster is deemed controversial, then the Underground Media & Design staff must go through a checklist to determine whether or not the content is “acceptable”.

-Students running for election must abide by the MSU Operation Policy – Promotions and Advertising as well.
+Students running for election must abide by the MSU Operation Policy – Promotions and Advertising, thereby placing content-based restrictions on election speech.

 The MSU’s Anti-Oppression Policy states: